grafana/agent/docs/sources/flow/reference/components/module.string.md

 ## Component health

-`module.string` will be reported as healthy whenever all of its components have been loaded successfully.
+`module.string` is reported as healthy if the most recent load of the module was successful.

-If a component is not loaded successfully, the current health will show as unhealthy and the health will include the error from the component.
+If the module is not loaded successfully, the current health displays as unhealthy and the health includes the error from loading the module.

 ## Debug information